Short answer: no, but well, sort of, er, actually–yes! but not what you might expect.

 In 2005, Norman J. Latker, the key draftsman of both the Institutional Patent Agreement and Bayh-Dole published a critique, along with co-author John H. Rabitschek, of efforts to use march-in provisions to address the pricing of drugs that had been developed from subject inventions.
 In “Reasonable Pricing–A New Twist for March-in Rights Under the Bayh-Dole Act,” after the usual unsubstantiated claims that the law has been wildly successful, Latker and his co-author provide a brief history of march-in provisions, from various presidential executive orders to the Institutional Patent Agreements.

 Turning to Bayh-Dole, Latker argues that Bayh-Dole “can be considered a codification of the IPA.”
 Odd as it is to contest the account of the man who wrote the bill, Bayh-Dole is hardly a codification of the IPA.
-Bayh-Dole might better be described as a distortion of the IPA.
-While there is much in common in use of key terms–subject invention, practical application, reasonable, and the like–the definitions vary significantly between the documents, as do the mechanisms of operation and especially the public oversight.
+Bayh-Dole might better be described as a distortion of the IPA mashed up with federal procurement regulations.
+While there is much in common in use of key terms–subject invention, practical application, reasonable, and the like–the regulatory context and definitions vary significantly between the IPA and Bayh-Dole, as do the mechanisms of operation and especially the public oversight.

 Consider ownership.
 Here’s Rabitschek and Latker: